xuejialu/ionic-example/README.md

 We add option buttons to the My Stocks view list, which call the unfollow method.

 We add pull to refresh functionality using an ion-refresher component.

+Section 15: Firebase Integration — User Authentication

+Summary

+In this section, we finish implementing the modal service and build out the Log In and Sign Up modal view templates.

+After, we add the LoginSignupCtrl.

+Next, we install Firebase and then start building out the userService, which utilizes our Firebase factory and content services to call Firebase user authentication convenience methods.
+Then we test the service methods through the modals by signing up, logging in, and logging out a new user.

+Lastly, we added logic to the Log In, Sign Up, and Log Out buttons in the side menu, so they will show and hide depending on whether a user is currently logged in.